Part I: Beards Vs. Vaginas

 The idea that my natural medium ought to be romantic fiction doesn’t just stem from the cliché that women ought to be writing about love because love is their redemption or that women deal in emotions, men in ideas.
 I think it’s connected to the idea that I/a woman should be a mimetic rather than innovative writer.
 Barbara Cartland took a formula and made an even more plastic formula from it, so she was able to dictate her Boy Meets Girl tales from a couch and rattle each one off within a fortnight.
 They were really the literary equivalent of coloring in, whereby the novel’s outline is sketched out in clean shapes and all that was needed was slightly different shades of plot and characterization for each one.
 The idea that a woman’s natural domain is romantic fiction suggests that female writers should be playing it safe.
 Their prose should be seen and not heard; they should stick to a traditional literary role; moreover, they should obey the dictates of capitalism.
 Capitalism loves nothing more than telling women that they ought to love pink and take care of their appearance and focus on winning a man, because it makes it much easier to sell products if our gender is starkly defined and divided from men’s.
 Even when commercial women’s fiction evolved in the 1990s and moved on from romantic formula to fiction about modern women, it was soon pinned down and squeezed into the box offensively marked chick lit.
 The critics were determined to give the genre as narrow and safe a definition as possible – fiction about a young woman with a gay best friend who is desperately seeking The One who also diverts time on the way to meeting the One by buying Manolos and sipping Martinis and lamenting her annoying boss.
 That many of these authors were exploring wider issues, such as marriage and divorce, anorexia and date rape, was ignored, and also glossed over by their glossy covers, which also sought to homogenize the genre and again reinforce a sense of imitation, implying all authors within were just aping Helen Fielding and had nothing of their own to say.
 It is human nature that we allow our friends and lovers to be complex people but we caricature our enemies; in order to dislike something or someone they have to be narrowed into one-dimensionality.
 This is the basis of sexism, racism and all those hated-fuelled isms.
 Effectively, then, these female authors were reduced to caricatures.
 I am not going to use this essay to debate commercial women’s fiction and that dreaded term chick lit, however, because it has been debated so much elsewhere.
 My focus is literary fiction and how women writers are expected to behave (and write) within this arena.

 On the battlefield of literature, it seems as though feminism is starting to win key territories.
 In the U.S., Alice Munro has recently been awarded the Nobel; Jennifer Egan won the Pulitzer for A Visit From the Goon Squad; Hilary Mantel has won the Booker twice for her historical Tudor series Wolf Hall and Bring Up the Bodies.
 Last year Eleanor Catton stole the Booker Prize for The Luminaries, and how refreshing it was, to see an intelligent, young, attractive, blonde-haired woman proudly taking the statue after decades of success awarded to the usual grey-haired crusty middle-aged git.
-Ultimately, of course, a prize should be awarded to the best book – and whether the author of that book is an attractive blonde or a grey-haired man shouldn’t matter, and yet it did indeed feel that it had mattered over the last few decades, given how many female greats, such as Angela Carter, the prize overlooked.1 As Catton said – “I feel very honored and proud to be living in a world where the facts of someone’s biography don’t affect how people read the book.”
+Ultimately, of course, a prize should be awarded to the best book – and whether the author of that book is an attractive blonde or a grey-haired man shouldn’t matter, and yet it did indeed feel that it had mattered over the last few decades, given how many female greats, such as Angela Carter, the prize overlooked.[1.
+Thirty-one years have now passed since Carter was a judge on the prize that ignored her.]
+As Catton said – “I feel very honored and proud to be living in a world where the facts of someone’s biography don’t affect how people read the book.”